qbwc/qbwc/README.md

 Quickbooks *requires* HTTPS connections when connecting to remote machines. [ngrok](https://ngrok.com/) may be useful to fulfill this requirement.

-## Upgrading from prior versions
-Upgrading to the current version requires running new migrations.

-Run the generator:

-`rails generate qbwc:install`

-Then the migrations:

-`rake db:migrate`
-`rake RAILS_ENV=test db:migrate`

-In production, ensure that no jobs are queued, then:
-`rake RAILS_ENV=production db:migrate`

 ### Authentication and multiple company files ###

 If connecting to more than one company file or if you want different logins for different users, you can configure QBWC authentication.
 This is a `Proc` in `config/initializers/qbwc.rb` that accepts the username and password and returns the path to the QuickBooks company file to access: